Kirdock/recordy/README.md

 ## Configuration (Environment variables)
 - `CLIENT_TOKEN`: The token of your discord bot.
-- `JOIN_AUTOMATICALLY`: Determines if the bot should automatically join if more than two users are in a channel (Default `false`).
+- `JOIN_AUTOMATICALLY`: Determines if the bot should automatically join if more than one user is in a channel (Default `false`).
 To enable it, set the value to `true`.
 - `MAX_RECORD_TIME_MINUTES`: Determines how many minutes you want to buffer.
 Everything older than this threshold is deleted (Default `10`).

 ## Slash Commands